vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 But we can't just delete the older data.
 We may need it for long-term analysis, so we need to keep the data.

-So, our second goal is to have the Hub Flow delete and archive any data older than 7 days, from our aggregated temperature table.
+So, our second goal is to build a Hub Flow that deletes and archives any data older than 7 days, from our aggregated temperature table.
 This keeps the aggregated table small, so that queries to it remain fast.
 But, we keep all that deleted data in a separate archival table, so it is still accessible.

 ### Temperature sensor